InfinityG/id-io/README.md

 - Prerequisites:
   - User must have registered a public ECDSA key on id-io
   - User must have the matching ECDSA secret in order to sign the challenge
-  - Client-side (javascript) signing can be done using the CryptocoinJS library: http://cryptocoinjs.com/modules/crypto/ecdsa/#usage
+  - Client-side (javascript) signing can be done using the CryptocoinJS ECDSA library: http://cryptocoinjs.com/modules/crypto/ecdsa/#usage
+    - Note that this is a NodeJS library but can be converted for use in the browser with the aid of Browserify (http://browserify.org/)
   - User must have created a challenge (see above step)
 - Uri: /login
 - Method: POST